-In the first quarter 2008, the company became a founding partner in FYIMusic.ca along with Gary Slaight, the former president and CEO of Standard Radio Inc. and a long-time champion of Canadian music.
+In the second quarter 2008, the company became a founding partner in FYIMusic.ca along with Gary Slaight, the former president and CEO of Standard Radio Inc. and a long-time champion of Canadian music.
 Veteran music industry journalist David Farrell returned to the music industry to found FYIMusic.ca, a digital independent news source that will focus on the Canadian music industry.
 FYIMusic.ca offers detailed reporting on the companies and individuals involved in the creation, marketing, promotion, and export of Canadian music.
 Mr. Farrell, previously co-publisher of The Record, has been reporting on Canada's musicians and music industry for over 30 years.
 FYIMusic.ca launched in April 2008, to coincide with the Juno awards.
+FYIMusic.ca reaches out to and provides a voice for the company's DMDS users and associates in the Canadian music community, from record labels to artists to radio and more.